Stedi-Demos/concurrency-control-reference-implementation/README.md

 ## Handling Cancelled Requests

 It's important to note that cancelling a request on your side does not automatically cancel the request or release the lease on Stedi's side.
 This can lead to potential issues with resource management and concurrency control.
 Because of this, we don't recommend cancelling requests, just let them run to natural completion and response from Stedi.
+Stedi's Eligibility API times out after 90 seconds, so if you don't receive a response within that time, you can consider the request failed and release the semaphore.

 ## Lease System for Deadlock Prevention